BhavinBhadani/BBAppRater/README.md

 ## Installation

-Just add BBRater folder to your app and you are done.
+Just add `BBAppRater` folder to your app and you are done.

 ## Usage